 Ah ha!
 I have asked myself the same question.
 There isn’t a lot of cocoa in red velvet, and although some chocolate cakes use buttermilk or vinegar to enhance the flavors of the cake itself, it’s the combination of flavors that gives it a little zing, rather then your smooth chocolatey flavors.
 The acidity in the buttermilk and vinegar combined with the cocoa and food coloring give you the red velvet coloring.

 These cupcakes are incredibly easy, and the texture is out of this world.
 You can use this same recipe to make a cake.
-For a 8″ or 9″ cake, double this recipe (except reduce the hot coffee to 3/4 cup, not fulling doubling it) and grease two pans, and sprinkle in cocoa to prevent the cake from sticking.
+For a 8″ or 9″ cake, double this recipe and grease two pans, and sprinkle in cocoa to prevent the cake from sticking.

 Bake for 30-40 minutes or until the center is set and a toothpick inserted into the center comes out clean.
 Let the cake cool for 15 minutes, then turn them out onto a wire rack to finish cooling.

 Easy right?
 What other questions do you have about gluten-free red velvet cupcakes?
 Leave me a question in the comments and I will get back to you.
-Until then, if you are looking for more yummy gluten-free cupcakes recipes, you’ll love my Gluten-Free Vanilla Cupcakes and my Easy Gluten-Free Chocolate Cupcakes.
+Until then, if you are looking for more yummy gluten-free red velvet recipes you’ll love Flippin Delicious’s Red Velvet Fudge.